 In 2007, Technaid started a new business line to develop systems to record and analyze human movement using inertial technology.
 This technology is an alternative to traditional camera-based motion capture systems.
 Inertial movement capture systems such as Tech-MCS are more versatile, easier to carry and have a lower price than previous systems.
 Due to this, they have now become widespread among companies and institutions that deal with human biomechanics, sports performance, and even 3D characters’ generation for movies, video games or virtual reality applications.

-In 2013, Technaid launched the H1 exoskeleton, becoming the first Spanish and European company to commercialize a robotic device specifically created for the research of march rehabilitation.
+In 2013, Technaid launched the H1 exoskeleton, becoming the first Spanish and European company to commercialize a robotic device specifically created for the research of gait rehabilitation.
 This device was developed within the Spanish national research project “HYPER”, funded by the Spanish Ministry of Science and Innovation within the CONSOLIDER-INGENIO program.
 Technaid has been responsible for the commercial design, manufacture and distribution of the system, now Exo-H3, both nationally and internationally.